smthdfirent/docker-yara-x/README.md

     yr [COMMAND]

 Commands:
-  scan     Scan a file or directory compile  Compile rules to binary form check    Check if source files are syntactically correct dump     Show the data produced by YARA modules for a file fmt      Format YARA source files help     Print this message or the help of the given subcommand(s)
+  scan        Scan a file or directory compile     Compile rules to binary form dump        Show the data produced by YARA modules for a file completion  Output shell completion code for the specified shell help        Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help